Proposal

 • Single applicants (SMEs, spin-offs, start-ups, research organisations, universities) or small consortia (two partners) or small consortia (minimum 2, maximum 5 eligible entities)

-• EIC Transition is restricted to proposals based on resulted generated by the eligible projects (see the 2025 Work Programme for detailed information)
+• EIC Transition is restricted to proposals based on resulted generated by the eligible projects (refer to the 2026 Work Programme for detailed information)

 Deadlines